morotsman/morotsman.github.io/_posts/2020-07-12-java-contravariance.markdown

 ---
 layout: post
+title: Covariance and now Contravariance, do I really need to know this?
-title:  "Contravariance and the Liskov Substitution Principle"
+subtitle: Contravariance and the Liskov Substitution Principle
 date:   2020-07-17 09:40:00 +0200
 categories: Java Contravariance The Liskov Substitution Principle
-subtitle: Covariance and now Contravariance, do I really need to know this?
 background: '/img/new_york6.jpg'
 ---